 - Tilted head posture or frequent head shaking

-- Grinding or chattering of teeth
+- grinding or chattering of the teeth

 - Increased salivation